The Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai has six active divisions.

 - Preventing and alleviating human suffering by providing services, grounded in empirical research, to individuals, families, groups and communities

-The Division of International Health serves as a resource to facilitate the interaction between researchers at the Department of Preventive Medicine and leaders in science and medicine around from the world.
+The Division of International Health serves as a resource to facilitate the interaction between researchers at the Department of Environmental Medicine and Public Health and leaders in science and medicine around from the world.

 Luz Claudio, PhD